-Student Solutions

-Manual: Solutions manual for the odd numbered questions in the textbook comes bundled with custom text.
+Student Solutions Manual: Solutions manual for the odd numbered questions in the textbook comes bundled with custom text.
 The manual is also available in the Math Learning Centre (BR289), or on a 3-hour reserve in the Library.

-Exam Booklet: Practice exams and solutions from previous terms for

-Math 105 (available for purchase from Bookstore).

-Video Tapes: Based upon course material (available for use in Math the Math Learning Centre and Library (available for purchase from the Bookstore).
+Exam Booklet: Practice exams and solutions from previous terms for Math 105 (available for purchase from Bookstore).
+Audio Visual Materials: Based upon course material (available for use in Math Learning Centre or can be signed out from the Library).
+A/V Tutor Guide: A tutor guide by Ted Bentley to accompany the audio visual material in the Math Learning Centre and Library (available for purchase from the Bookstore).